-Meta Refresh Tag – Other than these mentioned ways, another common method is meta refresh tag, that takes the user from one web page to another web page.
+Other than these mentioned ways, another common method is meta refresh tag, that takes the user from one web page to another web page.
 In this, the bad actor sets the countdown usually invisible to the user, and after the countdown ends the user is forced to visit a web page which might contain a virus or any malware.
-But the good thing is almost all the frequently used browsers allow disabling the automatic redirect.
+But the good thing is almost all the most-used used browsers block the automatic redirect.

 Dealing with the forced redirect ads

 Start by monitoring your web traffic by using programs such as Charles Proxy that dwell between the internet and your browser in order to trace the interactions while a page is loaded.
 Such programs are beneficial as they allow you to record the interaction between user and the page load event along with tracing the third parties and other page redirects that are involved.

 The method is quite tedious and exhaustive.
 If you have multiple header bidder partners, try turning off each of them one at a time and monitor if the redirect ads still pop up.
 This would assist in knowing which header bidding partner is the reason for redirect ads.
 Once you have found the header bidding partner contributing to forced redirect ads, you can email them informing the situation and ask them to immediately block the advertisers delivering redirect ads.

 You can also make use of the ad redirect detection services.
 In this, the service provider executes a complete automatic search daily on the customer’s website to inspect for possible redirects.
 Such services assist in catching the redirects and also identifying the reasons or fraudsters behind them.